September 03, 2010

 Anyone who's planning on being outdoors for more than 20 minutes at a time should use a lip sun block with an SPF of 30.
 Women should apply it in the morning under any lipsticks or lip glosses and then reapply the sun block throughout the day.

 People should check their lips for signs of cancer.
-Consult a dermatologist if you notice any changes to the color of the lip surface (an area turns opaque or white), or if you have persistent peeling or flaking of a spot on your lip, Brown said.
+If you notice any changes to the color of the lip surface (an area turns opaque or white), says Brown, or if you have persistent peeling or flaking of a spot on your lip, consult a dermatologist.